Ceramics Program, Office for the Arts at Harvard Presents:

 Ready for a challenge?
 Join 2017-2018 Ceramics Program Artist in Residence Stuart Gair in approaching three challenging forms for the intermediate to advanced thrower – the teapot, the pitcher and the batter bowl.
 Consideration to form, attached handles and spouts will be discussed and feedback on examples of work brought in by participants provided.
 This workshop is intended for those who have a proficiency in throwing on the wheel.
 Demonstrations of each form will be provided with work time for participants to throw on the wheel and apply what they have learned.
 Gair will provide a lecture on his own work and development of the forms being discussed.
 The cost of the workshop includes clay and bisque-firing work made during the workshop.
 Participants will be asked to bring a pot-luck item each day for lunch.
 Enrollment is limited to 20 participants.

 This class will coincide with the opening of Stuart Gair’s solo exhibition in Gallery 224 at the Ceramics Program.
-A reception will be held on Saturday, July 21 from 5 – 7pm.
+A public reception will be held on Saturday, July 21 from 5 – 7pm, preceded by a slide lecture from 4-5 pm.

 Costs: For those enrolled in a Summer 2018 class and Harvard Graduate Students: $150.00.
 For those not enrolled in a Summer 2018 class $300.00.
 Free for Harvard Undergraduates.